OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 1. Start by creating a CRUD wrapper action for the creation or updating of records from that entity.

-1. Then, for each attribute you need to encrypt, understand if the data must be saved as nonsearchable or as searchable.
+1. Then, for each attribute you need to encrypt, understand if the data must be saved as unsearchable or as searchable.
 The previous diagram helps with that decision.

-    * If an attribute holds PHI data, like the name or address of a patient, you must encrypt the data as nonsearchable.
+    * If an attribute holds PHI data, like the name or address of a patient, you must encrypt the data as unsearchable (using EncryptEntityText).
-    * For attributes that hold other type of data that can't be used by itself to identify a patient, like the blood type of a patient, decide if you need that attribute to be searchable or unsearchable.
+    * For attributes that hold other type of data that can't be used by itself to identify a patient, like the blood type of a patient, decide if you need that attribute to be searchable (using EncryptIndexText) or unsearchable (using EncryptEntityText).

 ## Create a wrapper action to save data

+To enable the encryption of data, you must be able to change data before saving it.

+Start by creating a action that wraps the create or update actions for your entity, and setting the entity to read-only.

 For each entity with attributes you want to encrypt, do the following: